SujalAhrodia/30_Days_Of_Code/README.md

 Note:
 The number of elements initialized in nums1 and nums2 are m and n respectively.
 You may assume that nums1 has enough space (size that is greater or equal to m + n) to hold additional elements from nums2.
+### Day 19
+>1.
+The AdvancedArithmetic interface and the method declaration for the abstract divisorSum(n) method are provided for you in the editor below.
+Complete the implementation of Calculator class, which implements the AdvancedArithmetic interface.
+The implementation for the divisorSum(n) method must return the sum of all divisors of 'n'.